ymolists/website/src/routes/blog/devxconf-wrap.md

 - 1. Go sign up to [GitHub Sponsors](https://github.com/sponsors) or [Open Collective](https://www.opencollective.com)
 - 2. Publically document the process of how companies can support your project.
 - 3. Send an email to <a href="mailto:contact@gitpod.io?subject=Distribution of DevX Open-source Funding">contact@gitpod.io</a>.
-- 4. Nominate where funding should be directed (if you wish to divert the funds to a cause that helps improve diversity in open-source such as [Outreachy](https://www.outreachy.org/) thats possible!)
+- 4. Nominate where funding should be directed (if you wish to divert the funds to a cause that helps improve diversity in open-source such as [Outreachy](https://www.outreachy.org/) that's possible!)

 ## Thanks